ocaml/opam/master_changes.md

 ## Update / Upgrade
   * Fix a crash when updating a repository that is deleting or adding empty files [#6490 @kit-ty-kate]
   * Fix an extreme performance issue (takes several hours) when applying a large repository update [#6490 @kit-ty-kate]
+  * Fix a crash when updating a git repository that moved a file to a new directory [#6490 @kit-ty-kate]

 ## Tree